kevinwong1983/AttributeAllocationTable/doc/design.md

 note top of format_AAT_pages
 	<b>The Attribute Allocation Table (AAT)
+	* To keep an administration on data that is stored in the nvm, we make use of a so called Attribute Allocation Table.
+This Table is loosely based on a very light weight File Allocation Table (FAT) that is used to administrate files on a hard drive.
+	We use the AAT to administrate attributes that are written to the nvm.
-	is stored in pages 1-20 of
-	the NVM.
-This table defines
-	the memory format/layout of the rest
-	of the NVM.
+	* The AAT is stored in pages 1-20 of the NVM.
+This table defines the memory format/layout of the rest of the NVM.
 It consist of a array of
 	Attribute Allocation elements and a CRC
 	over the whole Table.

-	Data integrity of the AAT is very important.
+	* Data integrity of the AAT is very important.
 	<b>If AAT is corrupted in anyway, all the data in
 	NVM is lost.
-In order to prevent this redundancy is added.
+In order to prevent this,redundancy is added.
 An exact copy
 	of the AAT is stored in page 21 and 40 of the NVM.
 	We will call this <b>"backupAAT"
 	The backupAAT is synced to the main AAT and only used when main AAT is corrupted.

-	The AAT tables are overhead of the storage capacity.
+	* The AAT tables are overhead of the storage capacity.
 We still have 1024 - 40 = 984 pages for storage.
 	984 pages x 64bytes = 62976 bytes.
 This mean that when
 	we want to write the max supported bytes of 65025,